stevehunt70/project_interactive_todo_list/readme.md

 *. completed button is pressed when the task is completed by the user

 ### additions to the task
-*. a numbering system is added to the tasks, each task is incremented by 1 as teh tasks are added *. if a task is deleted the umbers will re-order from 1 to x *. completed button allows the user to change the line from red to green and edit and delete button are hidden .  clearly highlighting the completed tasks from the un-completed tasks
+*. a numbering system is added to the tasks, each task is incremented by 1 as the tasks are added *. if a task is deleted the umbers will re-order from 1 to x *. completed button allows the user to change the line from red to green and edit and delete button are hidden .  clearly highlighting the completed tasks from the un-completed tasks